garesborn/MLB-stadium-dimensions/README.md

 ![mlb_outfield_wall_height](https://user-images.githubusercontent.com/65193347/107464130-94dace00-6b2d-11eb-8a76-e4d4dd9d1480.png)

-With a plot of each outfield wall's dimensions and heights, I converted the data for each park into 3 arrays of shape 901x901.
+Using [matplotlib's plot_surface](https://matplotlib.org/mpl_toolkits/mplot3d/tutorial.html#surface-plots) function, I was able to plot these wall distances and heights into 3D surfaces.
+This requires 3 arrays of shape 901x901 to represent each of the lower and upper bounds of each dimension.
 (Please see code for more information)

 First, was a list P (for greek letter phi) of 901 evenly spaced angles between 0 and π/2 repeated 901 times.